Skip to main content

 Qualifications:

-Level II: Education and or Experience: Bachelor’s degree with a major in a human behavioral sciences field.
+Level II: Bachelor’s degree with a major in a human behavioral sciences field.
 Major course work is the equivalent of 30 semester hours or 45 quarter hours in either development of human behavior, child development, family intervention techniques, diagnostic measures or therapeutic techniques.
 Examples of such major course work are social work, psychology, sociology, guidance and counseling, and child development.
-Minimum of one year of full-time professional caseworker experience acquired after the degree in a public or private social services agency
+Minimum of one year of full-time professional caseworker experience acquired after the degree in a public or private social services agency Substitutions: A master’s degree in social work or human behavioral sciences field may substitute for the required work experience.
+A BSW and Field Placement with any Colorado Department of Human Services will substitute for one year full time casework experience.

 For Promotional Purposes Only: Minimum of one-year full-time professional caseworker experience obtained in a social services agency at the Social Case Worker I level.